 She is astounded, amazed and stunned by the pictures in the editorial.

 I tell her what she said to me on that occasion.
 She felt obliged to sign it again, just below, as if to testify to our second meeting.

 Marina can’t stop looking at the photos.
 She looks at the pages like in a mirror and tells me: – That it’s a crazy thing, it’s a dive into the past.
-Then she shows the copy to the boy next to her, we talk, we exchange some jokes.
+Then she shows the copy to the boy next to her, and we talk, exchanging some jokes.